DataDB

 - internalDBBackupPath

 Path where backup copies of the dump folder will be stored.
-Backups are triggered via the APIerSv1.BackupDataDBDump API call.
+Backups are triggered via the APIerSv1.BackupDataDB API call.
 This API can also specify a custom path for backups, otherwise the default internalDBBackupPath is used.
 Backups serve as a fallback in case of dump file corruption or loss.
 The created folders are timestamped in UNIX time for easy identification of the latest backup.
-To recover using a backup, simply transfer the folders from a backup in internalDBBackupPath to internalDBDumpPath and start the engine.
+To recover using a backup, you can do so manualy by simply transfering the folders from a backup in internalDBBackupPath to internalDBDumpPath and start the engine.
 If backups are zipped, they need to be unzipped manually when restoring.
+Or automatically using APIerSv1.RestoreDataDB API call

 - internalDBStartTimeout